Venus Flytrap: The Fascinating Carnivorous Plant

-Although my first plant was a coleus, I have to credit my Venus flytrap (Dioneae muscipula) for getting me hooked on gardening.
+Although my first plant was a coleus, I have to credit my Venus flytrap (Dionaea muscipula) for getting me hooked on gardening.
 While watching the prehistoric-looking plant eat flies and other wayward insects, I became enamored with nature and its possibilities.

 When we become adults, childhood discoveries sometimes lose their luster.
 Not Venus flytraps.
 These carnivorous plants continue to amaze gardeners of all ages.